Kometa-Team/Kometa/docs/defaults/show/network.md

 The `network` Default Collection File is used to dynamically create collections based on the networks available in your library.

+???+ danger "Important"

+    This default requires that the library be set to use the "Plex TV Series" scanner and the "Plex Series" agent.

+    The error in this case will be `Plex Error: plex_search attribute: network not supported`.

 ## Requirements & Recommendations